'Old Glory' rose Description

 Noisette, Tea Noisette, Tea, Cl..

 Salmon-yellow, pink highlights.
-Mild to strong fragrance.
+Strong fragrance.
 Average diameter 4".
 Large, very full (41+ petals), quartered bloom form.
 Blooms in flushes throughout the season.
 Large, long buds.

 Climbing.
 Glossy, dark green foliage.
 5 to 7 leaflets.